 CICA is now an invited party to debates on career development issues, and has already gained recognition for its willingness to contribute to discussion papers, seminars and workshops.
 The development of an excellent working relationship with Governments facilitates cross-fertilisation of ideas, and frank exchanges about issues that impact on the profession.

 There is a strongly developing relationship between policy makers, researchers and career practitioners in this country, and CICA will continue to encourage this interactive and constructive relationship.

 The impact on individual members of career associations will be cumulative.
 As the realisation that quality career interventions impact on the economic as well as social benefits for all Australians, and as we are more able to promote the advantages of these interventions, the profile of the career industry will be raised, and the opportunities for practitioners will expand.

-The Career Industry Council of Australia is comprised of 10 Associations.
+The Career Industry Council of Australia has 11 Member Associations.

 - Australian Centre for Career Education (ACCE)/(CEAV)

-- Australian Institute of Sport: Personal Excellence (AISPE)
+- Australian Institute of Sport: Athlete Wellbeing and Engagement (AIS)

 - Career Development Association of Australia Inc (CDAA)

 - National Association of Graduate Career Advisory Services (Aust) Inc (NAGCAS)